Cheng-Li1/sdcard-emmc-rs/README.md

 ---

-## Adding Support for a New Platform
+## Adding Support for a New Hardware Platform

-Porting the driver to a new platform involves implementing the hardware-specific logic.
+Porting the driver to a new hardware platform involves implementing the hardware-specific logic.
 Follow these steps:

 1.  **Familiarize Yourself:** Study the driver's architecture and review the reference implementation for the Odroid C4 to understand the core components.
 2.  **Integrate:** Add the driver as a dependency in your target OS or bare-metal environment.